Partner

 +1 646 402 5653

-Michael Palmer is the Managing Partner of Sanford Heisler Sharp’s New York office and Co-Chair of the firm’s Wage & Hour Practice Group.
-His practice focuses on the representation of individuals in complex litigations, including wage and hour class actions, False Claims Act and anti-kickback cases, and employment discrimination actions.
+Michael Palmer is the Co-Managing Partner of Sanford Heisler Sharp McKnight's New York office and Co-Chair of the firm’s Wage and Hour Practice Group.
+Throughout his career, Michael's practice has focused on the representation of individuals in complex and class litigations, including wage and hour class actions, employment discrimination cases, and False Claims Act and anti-kickback cases.

-Michael is also one of the lead trial attorneys in Abrishamcar v.
-Oracle, a California Private Attorney General Action (“PAGA”) seeking civil penalties for the violation of state laws governing commission agreements and the timely and full payment of commissions.
+Michael is one of the lead trial attorneys in Abrishamcar v.
+Oracle, a California Private Attorneys General Act ("PAGA") action seeking civil penalties for the violation of state laws governing commission agreements and the timely and full payment of commissions.
 During the first and second phases of the trial, the Court issued a decision finding Oracle liable for violating the California Labor Code.
-Plaintiffs anticipate a trial on penalties to begin in 2023.
+In May 2025, the Court approved a $15.5 million settlement, concluding the decade-long complex PAGA litigation.

 Since graduating from the New York University School of Law in 2004, Michael has devoted his legal career to representing employees and public interest law—recovering millions of dollars for his clients and fighting for individuals’ rights.
 Michael has been selected multiple times to the New York Metro Super Lawyers list and has been recognized by Lawdragon as one of the 500 Leading Plaintiff Employment Lawyers.